 - Data Management Policy

 The answer is no. Yes, there was a time when typical card payment processing software satisfied the major requirements of small businesses.
 But things have changed, and the payment processing software market has expanded dramatically.
-This means that you don’t have to settle for less advanced online payment processing systems that aren’t exactly what you need.
+This means that you don’t have to settle for less advanced website payment processing systems that aren’t exactly what you need.

-What does the payment processing market offer?
+What does the web payment processing market offer?

 The market offers both turn-key solutions and custom software that covers specific issues and can be combined with other company’s software.
 Among the top payment processing platforms that offer a merchant account, payment processor, and payment gateway are such giants as PayPal, Skrill, Stripe, Amazon Payments, and Google Wallet.
 The advantages of using them include: